stitchlang/stitch/README.md

 > NOTE: maybe support $XX$ to insert arbitrary hex characters?
 So a space could be $20$?

+## Arrays

+Arrays are important because they provide a way to represent one or more strings without requiring them to be delimited.
+Not having an array type and requiring a delimiter instead is the source of many pitfalls with other scripting languages.

 ```
 $#
 $# $setarray [SCOPE.]VARNAME splitlines VALUE